Bezier Curves and Picasso

 And there we have it.
 We write a simple HTML page to access a canvas element and a few extra helper functions to draw the line segments when the curve is flat enough, and present the final result in this interactive demonstration (you can perturb the control points).

-The picture you see on that page (given below) is this author’s rendition of Picasso’s “Dog” drawing as a sequence of nine Bezier curves.
-This author thinks the resemblance is uncanny :)
+The picture you see on that page (given below) is my rendition of Picasso’s “Dog” drawing as a sequence of nine Bezier curves.
+I think the resemblance is uncanny 🙂

 Picasso's "Dog," redesigned as a sequence of eight bezier curves.